 3 Years On | Permanent Monitoring in Timaru, New Zealand

-Three years ago, Timaru District Council, a small regional centre on NZ’s South Island with a population of around 45000, installed two MC5710 Permanent traffic counters.
-With a range of roads under their management, Timaru were seeking to better understand vehicle classes, speeds and volumes at these key sites.
-Ongoing temporary traffic survey programs also benefited from reliable year-round traffic data, to reference variation in traffic patterns by month or day of week.
+Three years ago, Timaru District Council, a small regional centre on NZ’s South Island with a population of around 45000, installed two RoadPod VP permanent traffic counters.
+With a range of roads under their management, Timaru was seeking to better understand vehicle classes, speeds and volumes at these key sites.
+Ongoing temporary traffic survey programs also benefited from reliable year-round traffic data, to reference variation in traffic patterns by month or day of the week.

 Map of Timaru Permanent sites: